 1. ESMA shall charge fees to administrators in accordance with this Regulation and in accordance with the delegated acts adopted pursuant to paragraph 3.
 Those fees shall fully cover ESMA’s necessary expenditure relating to the supervision of administrators and the reimbursement of any costs that the competent authorities may incur carrying out work pursuant to this Regulation in particular as a result of any delegation of tasks in accordance with Article 48m.

-2. The amount of an individual fee charged to an administrator shall cover all administrative costs incurred by ESMA for its activities in relation to the supervision.
-It shall be proportionate to the turnover of the administrator.
+2. The amount of an individual fee charged to an administrator shall cover all administrative costs incurred by ESMA for its activities in relation to the supervision and it shall be proportionate to the turnover of the administrator.
+(1161 Giegold)

-3. The Commission shall adopt delegated acts in accordance with Article 49 to specify the type of fees, the matters for which fees are due, the amount of the fees and the manner in which they are to be paid.
+3. The Commission shall, after consulting ESMA, adopt delegated acts in accordance with Article 49 to specify the type of fees, the matters for which fees are due, the amount of the fees and the manner in which they are to be paid.
+(1162 Giegold)

 Article 48m